abiwaters/Mirror_c3ddb/Best-Practices-for-Job-Submission.md

 Do not submit many short jobs.
 If your jobs take just a few minutes combine them into a single script – this will reduce the workload on the system and will help to avoid generating tons of tiny files, which are a problem for the system and generally annoying for the user.

-Try to avoid creating many (thousands+) tiny files when possible.
-It is better for the system to have a smaller number of larger files.
-If you do need to have a very large number of files, you should store them in /XXXX to avoid a high cost on the system to back them up.